Multiscale Carbon Burden of Infrastructure in the United States: Methods

 where $\omega = P(T=1)$ is the probability of receiving the treatment and $Shap(X(t), Y(t))$ is the Shapley value of variable $X$ for continuous outcome $Y$.
-According to the definition of treatment predictors and null variables, $Shap(X(1),Y(1)) = Shap(X(0),Y(0))=0$ for these variables as the outcome $Y$ is unrelated to $X$ no matter the value of the treatment $T$. \cite{Li_Pu_Cui_Lee_Guo_Ngoduy_2024} use light Gradient Boosting Machines (GBM) to train the confounder variable model.
+According to the definition of treatment predictors and null variables, $Shap(X(1),Y(1)) = Shap(X(0),Y(0))=0$ for these variables as the outcome $Y$ is unrelated to $X$ no matter the value of the treatment $T$.
+Li et al. use light Gradient Boosting Machines (GBM) to train the confounder variable model \cite{Li_Pu_Cui_Lee_Guo_Ngoduy_2024}.
 They set a threshold for CSVI to exclude variables with minimal conditional effect.
-We use Bayesian Additive Regression Trees (BART), described further below, for the confounder model.
+I use Bayesian Additive Regression Trees (BART), described further below, for the confounder model.
+Unlike standard regression, BART captures nonlinear tipping points---such as the specific density thresholds at which emissions benefits plateau---without requiring manual specification of these complex interactions.
 A simple heuristic to quantify variable importance using BART is to count the number of times a variable is included in the regression trees.
 A plot of conditional prediction can be constructed by pruning trees from the BART model not containing the variable and calculating the corresponding R$^2$ value.
 However, the treatment in our case is continuous rather than binary.
-We approximate their approach by partitioning the treatment space into deciles, then estimating models conditional upon treatment variable range.
-This approach gives us marginal contributions to prediction accuracy for each variable and the ten deciles.
-We sum these marginal contributions based on intuition paralleling that of \cite{Li_Pu_Cui_Lee_Guo_Ngoduy_2024}.
+I approximate the CSVI approach by partitioning the treatment space into deciles, then estimating models conditional upon treatment variable range.
+This approach gives me marginal contributions to prediction accuracy for each variable and the ten deciles.
+I sum these marginal contributions based on intuition paralleling that of Li et al. \cite{Li_Pu_Cui_Lee_Guo_Ngoduy_2024}.
 Specifically, confounder variables should strongly describe the outcome conditional upon treatment decile (i.e., also describing treatment decile).
-We set a threshold of 0.05 representing variables describing at least 0.5\% of the outcome variation on average across deciles.
+I set a threshold of 0.05 representing variables describing at least 0.5\% of the outcome variation on average across deciles.
 This threshold was deemed conservative and tested during the propensity score balancing step.
+The considered confounder variables and their associated selection statistics are provided in Supplementary Table 1.
+Overall statistics are provided in Table \ref{tab:cvmodel_gof_summary}.
+Based on these statistics, a cut-off of 0.05 is a conservative variable inclusion criterion.
+Furthermore, Supplementary Table 9 shows the sensitivity of propensity score balancing models to marginal variable removal for electricity treatments.
+The reduced model for the density and diversity treatments increases the effective sample size (ESS) by 6\% and 0\%, respectively.
+Other summary statistics (coefficient of variation, MAD, and entropy) show variation but are within an acceptable range in all cases.
+Propensity score balance statistics show no correlation under either full variable or reduced models.